Mahwah, New Jersey: Roads and highways

 As of May 2010, the township had a total of 110.29 mi of roadways, of which 81.91 mi were maintained by the municipality, 20.59 mi by Bergen County and 7.79 mi by the New Jersey Department of Transportation.

 Interstate 287 and Route 17 merge in Mahwah, and U.S. Route 202 also passes through.
 The northern terminus of County Route 507 is also in Mahwah.
 Interstate 87 (the New York State Thruway) is just outside the state in Suffern, New York.

 Interstate 287 heads north from Franklin Lakes, continuing for 5.3 mi to the New York State border.
 U.S. Route 202 heads north for 5.7 mi, running from Oakland to the New York State border.

 Route 17 extends 2.5 mi from Ramsey until it forms a concurrency where it merges with Interstate 287.
 County Route 507 runs 2.0 mi across the northeastern portion of the township, from Ramsey to an intersection with U.S. Route 202 near the state line.

 The 1913 Mahwah NJ Transit Station building is visible on the right.

 Public transportation

-NJ Transit rail service is available from the Mahwah station to Secaucus Junction, Hoboken Terminal, and Newark on the Main Line and Bergen County Line.
-Passengers may also take advantage of express service on the same line from the Ramsey Route 17 station located on Route 17 South and the Suffern station, just across the New York state line.
+NJ Transit rail service is available from the Mahwah station.
+Service is available to Secaucus Junction, Hoboken Terminal and Newark Penn Station on the Main Line and Bergen County Line.
+Passengers may also take advantage of express service on the same line from the Ramsey Route 17 station located on Route 17 south and the Suffern station, just across the New York state line.

 Short Line Bus offers service to the Port Authority Bus Terminal in Midtown Manhattan and intermediate locations.